OpenLMIS/documents/5-SubmitRequisition API.md

       * quantityReceived
       * quantityDispensed
       * newPatientCount
-      * stockOnHand - (stockOnHand is mandatory if other quantity fields are not provided)
+      * stockInHand - (stockOnHand is mandatory if other quantity fields are not provided)
       * stockOutDays
       * quantityRequested
       * reasonForRequestedQuantity